tmr08c/tmr08c.github.io/content/blog/pattern-matching-empty-list/index.md

 > Warning: The function you are trying to benchmark is super fast, making measurements more unreliable!
 > This holds especially true for memory measurements.
 > See: https://github.com/PragTob/benchee/wiki/Benchee-Warnings#fast-execution-warning

+I suspect that this explain why the results flip-flop between runs.

+While I had expected that checking `map_size` would be slower overall and slow with input size, the benchmarks show this not to be the case.
+If I had read the [documentation for `map_size`](https://hexdocs.pm/elixir/1.12/Kernel.html#map_size/1) I could have saved myself some time.

+> This operation happens in constant time.

+Since both options appear to be essentially equivalent, I plan to default to using `map_size` since it provides the flexibility to check for more than just empty maps.